davekilian/terracast/docs/architecture.md

 **Bulk export**: Customers may wish to do large, point-in-time bulk reads to export data from Terrascale as part of a wider ETL process that copies or backs up Terrascale data to a separate system.
 Like bulk import, exports need to provide consistency and restartability, whether the latter is achieved through idempotency or a checkpoint/restart protocol.

+TODO the date types are expected to be scalar, 1D spatial, multidimensional spatial, time; this is not a document store and is not well-suited for handling semi-structured data.

 ## Storage Model

 TerrascaleDB's cloud native storage model features tiered abstractions over underlying storage, allowing efficient utilization of a variety of cloud-native and local unstructured data storage systems.
 Although we initially intend TerrascaleDB to run on the cloud and use cloud-native object and block stores, we anticipate a future need to run TerrascaleDB locally, e.g. as a small cluster of nodes inside a ruggedized box.
 As such, the TerrascaleDB storage model is flexible, abstract and software-defined.